Methodology: Our Research and Ethical Audits

 A top rating is awarded to companies which integrate ESG/sustainability principles into investments PLUS rule out all controversial investments (armaments, tobacco, fossil fuels etc.).
 However, a 5% tolerance level is accepted where relevant (when accompanied by adherence to clear policies and codes).

-A middle rating is awarded to companies that have policies to integrate ESG/Sustainability factors into investments PLUS outline details of exclusion in investments in controversial projects and/or are signatories of the UN Principles for Responsible Investment (PRI) or the Equator Principles
+A middle rating is awarded to companies that have policies to integrate ESG/Sustainability factors into investments PLUS outline details of exclusion in investments in controversial projects, with a maximum revenue threshold of 10% for companies involved in Arctic oil, oil sands and thermal coal.

-A bottom rating is awarded to companies with no policy on responsible investment or where details of exclusions are vague.
+A bottom rating is awarded to companies with no policy on responsible investment or where details of exclusions do not meet the above requirements.
 Building Societies are given leeway when it comes to publishing a Responsible Investment Policy and are awarded a middle rating where no policy has been found.
 This is because the majority of building societies’ assets are held in residential property mortgages and are therefore far less likely to lend to companies involved in controversial activities.

 Ethical Innovator